ynvtlmr/atipscraper-playwright/README.md

 ```

 - This command will start a local server and open your default web browser to the configuration page.
+- **Microservice Port**: The tool attempts to use port 3000 but will automatically find the next available port if it's busy.
 - Enter your **Target URL** (e.g., a search result page from `open.canada.ca`) and your personal details.
+- Toggle **Headless Mode** if you prefer the browser to run in the background.
 - Select **Test Mode** (default) or **Live Mode**.
 - Click **Start Scraper**.
-A new browser window will open and you can watch the automation in progress.
+A new browser window will open (if not headless) and you can watch the automation in progress.

 ### Interactive Control Panel